Pet Restrictions in Effect March 15 through Labor Day

 Dogs/other pets (except for service animals) are not allowed in the wilderness or on any of Fire Island's federally owned oceanfront beaches from March 15 through Labor Day to help protect threatened and endangered beach-nesting shorebirds.
 More »

-Reservations for required permits must be obtained through Recreation.gov.
-Due to the breach at Old Inlet, access to both east and west wilderness camping zones must now be from Davis Park or access points west, and involve a 2½ to 10 mile hike.
+Reservations for required permits must be obtained through www.recreation.gov.
+Due to the breach at Old Inlet, access to both east and west wilderness camping zones must now be from Watch Hill or points west, and involve a 1½ to 8 mile hike.
 More »

 Mission of the National Park Service at Fire Island National Seashore

 Learn more about the history and mission of the National Park Service:

 The Patchogue-Watch Hill Ferry Terminal is a short, 2-block walk from the Long Island Railroad Station in Patchogue, New York.
 From there, you can enjoy a delightful 25-minute passenger ferry trip across the Great South Bay to the facilties at Watch Hill.
 (Open mid-May to mid-October only.)
 More...